 The new Social Distancing Squad and Guest Relations Cast are on the lookout for guests who have removed their masks while they are not dining.
-We’ve noticed Cast Members are quick to approach guests with their masks off and ask them to recover, but most guests seem willing to comply with the new rules.
+We’ve noticed Cast Members are quick to approach guests with their masks off and ask them to re-cover, but most guests seem willing to comply with the new rules.

 This system has continued in the reopened parks with Cast Members on the lookout for guests who have removed their masks.
 If you refuse to wear one or are noticed multiple times without a mask, there may be further consequences.
 We spoke to a Cast Member who told us that the ultimate goal is to get noncompliant guests to put a mask on, but if they won’t, they may be asked to leave.